jhannemann/bowling/instructions/BowlingGame.md

 The first one will represent the game object to follow.
-The second one will determine the height of the camera above that object, and the third onw will be the distance from that object.
+The second one will determine the height of the camera above that object, and the third one will be the distance from that object.

 Positional updates from the physics engine happen in the `FixedUpdate ()` method rather than the `Update ()` method.
-Adjusting the camera position must therefor happen in that method.
+Adjusting the camera position when following a non-kinematic object must therefore happen in that method.
 The final `MainCamera` script looks like this:

 ```C#